namanzzz/JS-concepts/README.md

 # JS-concepts
-### For the simpicity sake Javascript is mostly added in the html files onlu
+### For the simpicity sake Javascript is mostly added in the html files